 Fall Preparation Phase

 A series of 3 more evening presentations will prepare participants to enter the Exercises.
 They will take place in person on September 13, 20, 27, 7:00-8:15pm.
-Over the course of this series, participants will be asked to pray daily and to meet with their personal Spiritual Director once per week.
+Over the course of this series, participants will also be asked to pray daily and to meet with their personal Spiritual Director once per week.
 Directors meetings can be done in person, zoom or Face Time.

-Retreatants will enter the Spiritual Exercises, praying daily as instructed and meeting weekly with their personal Spiritual Director.
-Over the course of the year, there will also be several (3-4) Wednesday evening meetings for all retreatants and directors.
+Retreatants will enter the Spiritual Exercises, known as Annotation 19, praying daily as instructed and meeting weekly with their personal Spiritual Director.
+Over the course of the year, there will also be several in person Wednesday evening meetings for all retreatants and directors.